Neural-Systems-at-UIO/LocaliZoom/Docs/annotation.rst

 images at cellular resolution and observe brain regions, names, and boundaries and annotate points in order to extract coordinates.

+Use the webapp here: https://wiki.ebrains.eu/bin/view/Collabs/image-registration-and-analysis-demo

 .. image:: vertopal_f685c684f9f741c382a00fa63533872a/media/image4.png
    :width: 6.3in
    :height: 2.88611in

 Dataset DOI: 10.25493/G6CQ-D4D

+**Controls**:

+• Press Space to annotate points of interest.
+Atlas coordinates for points of interest can be exported to Excel or MeshView atlas viewer
+• Press Delete to remove an annotation marker under the mouse cursor

 To extract a coordinate, the mouse marker must be positioned at the desired location, and press the space bar.
 A cross will appear in the selected colour (under Settings), representing the location of the extracted coordinate.
-After all desired points have been marked, the coordinates can be exported either to Excel.
+After all desired points have been marked, the coordinates can be exported to Excel.

 Press "delete" in order to remove an annotation.